What is the RelayHealth service?

 In the states where RelayHealth's services are available for Aetna members, would all RelayHealth doctors be Aetna-participating doctors as well?

 No. RelayHealth recruits and contracts with doctors both in and outside of Aetna’s networks.
-Doctors contracted with Aetna and RelayHealth are available on DocFind, or, through the search tool on www.RelayHealth.com.
+Doctors contracted with Aetna and RelayHealth can be found with our online directory or through the search tool on www.RelayHealth.com.